winitzki/scall/README.md

 The "cut" is used sparingly as the `~/` operator, usually after a keyword or after a required whitespace.

-However, in some cases adding this "cut" operator made the parsing results incorrect.
+However, in some cases adding this "cut" operator made the parsing results incorrect and had to be removed.

+Another feature is that some parses need to fail for others to succeed.
+For example, `missingfoo` should be parsed as an identifier.
+However, `missing` is a keyword and is matched first.
+To ensure correct parsing, negative lookahead is used for keywords.

 #### Limitations